 This ode imitates the sound of the “solemn springs” and “dying gales.”
 Readers can feel how the poet creates a monotonous mood from the beginning.

-By addressing directly to the evening as a reserved nymph, the speaker shows how the “bright-haired sun” sits in the western sky, metaphorically the “western tent.”
+By addressing directly the evening as a reserved nymph, the speaker shows how the “bright-haired sun” sits in the western sky, metaphorically the “western tent.”
 The cloudy skirts of the sky are woven with “ethereal brede.”
 It overhangs behind the sun’s “wavy bed.”

 Now air is hushed, save where the weak-ey’d bat

 With short shrill shriek flits by on leathern wing,